Integrable Discretisations for a Class of Nonlinear Schrodinger Equations on Grassmann Algebras: Conclusions

-The results obtained here can be developed in several directions: 1) to study the corresponding Yang-Baxter maps \cite{SS,PapagTong}; 2) To derive the recursion operators and study the associates multi-Hamiltonian structures; 3) This can be generalised to other integrable hierarchies.
+The results obtained here can be developed in several directions: 1) to study the corresponding Yang-Baxter maps \cite{SS,PapagTong}; 2) To derive the recursion operators and study the associates multi-Hamiltonian structures; 3) to study Darboux transformations and the corresponding difference equations with non-evolutionary dressing chains; 4) to study elementary Darboux transformations for Lax operators with nontrivial reduction groups; 5) this can be generalised to other integrable hierarchies.